makinacorpus/makina-slides/python/inflence-on-js/blog_post.rst

 A custom iterator
 -----------------

-An iterator is simply an object that has ``__next__`` method.
-That method returns a new value each time it's called, untill it raises ``StopIteration`` because it doesn't have any more values to return:
+An iterator is simply an object that has a ``__next__`` method.
+That method returns a new value each time it's called, until it raises ``StopIteration`` because it doesn't have any more values to return:

 .. sourcecode:: python